-If it is not properly maintained, the water in your domestic swimming pool may contain a range of germs, including bacteria and viruses.
-Some germs can cause health problems, such as ear, nose and throat infections.
+If it is not properly maintained, the water in your domestic swimming pool may contain a range of microbiological organisms (microbes), including bacteria, viruses and protozoa.
+These microbes can cause health problems, such as gastroenteritis, ear, nose and throat infections.

 You should check your swimming pool regularly to make sure that the water is safe for swimming.
 A simple way to do this is to look into the pool each day and check: